 For genotyping schemes (1B, 4A1, 4A2, 5A, 7, 9, 10) a reference result will be used for assessment in the event that a consensus result is not achieved.
-For Scheme 8, and Scheme 4A1 (HLA-DPB1 typing) a reference result for assessment will always be used.
+For Scheme 8 a reference result for assessment will always be used.

-Reference typing, will be subcontracted to an EFI and ISO15189 accredited laboratory.
+Reference typing, will be subcontracted to an EFI and ISO:15189 accredited laboratory.
 In most instances this will be the Welsh Transplantation and Immunogenetics Laboratory, UK NEQAS for H&I's host laboratory.
 A laboratory of a Steering Committee member may also be used for a reference result if alternative/additional testing is required.